It’s high time I finally write down my review of the 2016 MacBook Pro, Apple‘s latest iteration of mobile computers.

 Pros: Quality build and design; solid performance in a portable package; amazing screen.

-Cons: Ridiculously expensive; lack of real innovation; limited memory options; shitty keyboard.
+Cons: Ridiculously expensive; lack of real innovation; limited memory options; extremely shitty keyboard.

 Am I satisfied with the 2016 MacBook Pro?
 Mildly.
 Am I ecstatic about it?
 Hell no.

 Don’t get me wrong, the laptop is doing its job.
 It is a good compromise between performance and portability, but comes at a high cost.
 I simply can’t shake the feeling that I paid way too much.
 Yes, I know Apple always charged a premium price for its products.
 And they used to be worth the high price.
 But now Apple is pushing it too far.
 The company seems to forget that its competitors are catching up.
 Based on online reactions, the increased price has put off many potential customers.
 If Apple continues this trend, it further risks alienating a big portion of its customer base.

 Apple has become complacent.
 After the longest wait between upgrades, the only real new feature of the 2016 MacBook Pro is the Touch Bar.
 In times where Microsoft brings the impressive Surface Studio, the HoloLens, and easy 3D design/printing to the table, Apple only replaces the keyboard’s function keys with a useless touchscreen.
 Where’s the innovation?
 It seems like we’re now at the tipping point where Microsoft becomes the new innovator while Apple morphs into… the old Microsoft.
 Such a shame.
-With the old “think different”slogan in mind, Apple once used to stand for the creative rebels.
+With the old “think different” slogan in mind, Apple once used to stand for the creative rebels.
 That era is over.
-After all, CEO Tim Cook is more concerned about virtue signaling and social justice nonsense than actually building great products.
+After all, CEO Tim Cook is nowadays more involved with virtue signaling and social justice nonsense than actually building great products.

 Nonetheless, I hope this MacBook Pro will serve me well enough for a couple of years.
 I’m moderately content with this new computer.
 However, if Apple doesn’t catch up with its competitors soon, this MacBook Pro may very well be the last Macintosh computer I own.